 IP transit provides a connection to the internet, bridging your network with those of your clients, wherever they are in the world.
 All information transmitted via the internet — from the images you display on your site to the feedback that your customers provide — travel through the IP transit to reach its final destination.

 IP transit providers fall into three categories: Tiers 1, 2, and 3.
 Tier 1 provided the most expansive reach and dubbed the “backbone” of the internet.
-Tier 2 providers are smaller by comparison but still boast a broad range with multiple physical locations and data centres.
-Tier 3 centres are the lowest — they’re usually local providers with limited clientele.
+Tier 2 providers are smaller by comparison but still boast a broad range with multiple physical locations and data centers.
+Tier 3 centers are the lowest — they’re usually local providers with limited clientele.

 To grant you access to a worldwide reach, Heficed works with reliable Tier 1 partners.